tptirrell/tptirrell.github.io/_posts/Salaries.md

 ![ROC1](/images/salaries/roc.png/)

 I then added keywords from the company as another feature.
-These keywords were "Corp", "Analytics", "Univeristy", "Group", "Sofware", "Technology", "Engineer."
+These keywords were "Corp", "Analytics", "University", "Group", "Software", "Technology", "Engineer."
 Again, I used an other for everything else.

-I ran the logistic regression again and the model was only slightly changed and for the worse.
+I ran the logistic regression again and the model was slightly changed for the worse.
 The precision and recall scores were 77.0% and 86.0%.

 ![cm2](/images/salaries/cm2.png/)
 ![ROC2](/images/salaries/roc2.png/)